guilt/HiMama/README.md

 - [All - Chrome Driver](https://chromedriver.chromium.org/downloads)
 - [All - Opera Driver](https://github.com/operasoftware/operachromiumdriver/releases)

-If you are running Linux, there may already be a package for your system and you may want to install it through your package manager.
+If you are running Linux, there may already be a package for your system.

-and level of support may vary from time to time.
+You may want to install it through your package manager.

 # Usage